Ilanaya/Configs/git/README.md

 8. Parent referencing can be done in two ways: using `~` and `^`.
 The difference between them become clear when number in specified, e.g. `HEAD~2` means parent of parent, `HEAD^2` means _second_ parent of the commit (only useful with merge commits, where the _first_ parent is commit from the merge target branch and the _second_ parent is from the merging branch).
 The following syntaxes are correct - `HEAD~~~`, `HEAD~2^2`.

 ***
-9. In command is like `git log origin/main..` the argument after two dots is substituted with `HEAD`
+9. If command resembles `git log origin/main..` the argument after two dots is substituted with `HEAD`
 10. The following commands are aliases:
 ```shell
 $ git log refA..refB
 $ git log ^refA refB
 $ git log refB --not refA
 ```
-11. Triple-dot syntax specifies all the commits thatare reachable by either of two references but _not_ by both of them.
+11. Triple-dot syntax specifies all the commits that are reachable by either of two references but _not_ by both of them.
 Almost useless without `--left-right`
 12.
   `git stash --keep-index` (-k) - stashes only tracked, not indexed changes `git stash --include-untracked` (-u)